dk008652/pick_and_place/README.md

 # pick_and_place
 it's said "Documentation is a love letter that you write to your future self" so let's start.

-1. To start working with any manipulator create a workspace
+To start working with any manipulator create a workspace
 $ mkdir catkin_ws
 $ cd catkin_ws
 $ mkdir src
-$ catkin build   // This cmd build catkin_ws workspace and endup creating 3 new directories, log, devel, and build.
+$ catkin build   // This cmd will build catkin_ws workspace and endup creating 3 new directories, log, devel, and build.

 To build workspace we require catkin-tools package installed in our system, if not installed.... run $...................